cla-cif/RPS-Lizard-Spock/README.md

 - __Unfixed bugs__
     - Webiste performance analysis show a considerable loss of usability on IE 11 because some of CSS3 properties are not supported.
 In particular grid layout and viewport units, used extensively in the project, are not supported as showned by [CanIUse](https://caniuse.com/viewport-units).
 Note: The issue has not yet been fixed as Microsoft will soon be phasing out IE 11 as stated [here](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/#:~:text=With%20Microsoft%20Edge%20capable%20of,certain%20versions%20of%20Windows%2010.).
    - On iOS, a quick series of "taps" isn't handled well and may result in loss of information (e.g. winning message and computer selection) and animations (e.g. user selection).
+The bug is shown [here](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/screenshots/Homepage%20bugs%20on%20iPhone%2012.mov).
-   - In addition, the problems mentioned above can sometimes occur.
+   - In addition, the problems mentioned above can sometimes occur even on slower "taps".

 ### Testing User Stories from User Experience (UX) Section